SaiMounikaGandhamAJA/Devops-Practice/Apache-Tomcat/Tomcat.md

  ### For logs :

 Apache Tomcat --> logs (Apache Tomcat and also application which is running inside Tomcat)
 * We can access tomcat using local host :8080 or else 127.0.0.1:8080

+Folder Structure in Tomcat :
+bin (Binary- Start and stop the server) conf (Configuration) lib (Library) logs temp (Temporary)
+WebApps (To Host our Application)
+Work
+How to access the application : url of tomcat>/Artifact-name

+Eg : 127.0.0.1:8080/hello-world --> After pasting the artifact in webapps

+mvn archetype:generate -DgroupID=com.example.aja -DartifactID=aja -DarchetypeArtifactID=maven-archetype-webapp -DinteractiveMode=false
+How we can place the artifact from the maven project of target folder to apache tomcat's webapps folder ? cp path where artifact > Path where web apps of tomcat >

+(or)

+cp source> destination>

+(or)

+destination > cp / source>

+Whenever we do any configuration changes , we need to restart the server .

+To change the port number of the tomcat , we need to stop the server then change the default port number to other , then you can start .

+To stop the server , we have many ways

+Close the terminal
+Ctrl + C or Ctrl + x when you are in terminal .
+To deploy the application by using GUI ?
+GUI - Graphical User Interface

+Access the URL of the tomcat then search for war file to deply .
+Click on choose file button once we click on choose , it will open one dailogue box .
+In that dailogue box we need to select the artifact and then click on WAR File .
+How can we access the tomcat GUI ?
+First , we need to go to the apache tomcat home folder then

+home folder of apache tomcat --> conf . --> modify "tomcat-user.xml" (Using text editor)

+go to below line

+user username="admin"> need to uncomment those lines by removing "<!-- & --"

+To view the last n no. of lines in a file .

+Syntax : tail -n file-name

+Example : tail -15 mouni.txt

+To view the first n no. of lines in a file .
+Syntax : head -n file-name

+Example : head -15 mouni.txt